パワーエレクトロニックシステム研究室 Power Electronic System Laboratory

 【Research Thrusts】

-1. A Study on Advanced Control Methods of the Virtual Synchronous Generator (VSG)
+Research on Next-Generation Grid-Connected Inverter Control Methods such as Virtual Synchronous Generator (VSG) Control

 6. Other (Flying Capacitor Control,Solar Power Generation Control,etc.)